codice/ddf/search-ui/standard/README.md

 ###Building
 An Express application has been included to allow rapid development without having to build with Maven and deploy bundles for every change.

-* Install `node` and `npm` locally or use [these helper scripts](https://github.com/eirslett/frontend-maven-plugin/tree/master/frontend-maven-plugin/src/it/example/helper-scripts) to use the node and npm downloaded by Maven
+* Install `node` and `npm` locally or use [helper scripts](https://github.com/eirslett/frontend-maven-plugin#helper-scripts) to use the node and npm downloaded by Maven
 * Install package.json with `npm`

 ```